-In contrast, type 1 diabetes usually arises in children and young adults.
+In contrast, type 1 diabetes usually begins in children and young adults.
 It often results from progressive destruction of insulin-producing cells in the pancreas by antibodies, and is not caused by insulin resistance.
 It is also associated with genetic factors but is not related to body fat or activity.

 Why is waist circumference important?

-Abdominal obesity is more associated with metabolic syndrome and cardiovascular problems than accumulated fat in the buttocks and thighs.
+Abdominal obesity is associated with metabolic syndrome and cardiovascular problems rather than accumulated fat in the buttocks and thighs.
 Hence the “apple-shaped” body is more likely to develop cardiovascular disease than the “pear-shaped” body.